-Commission (CRITFC) submitted to the Council as part of the Three-Step Review Process a master plan for a White Sturgeon regional workshops that identified a series of findings and recommendations which provide guidance for sturgeon programs and projects throughout the region.
+Jennifer Anders Montana Council-funded sturgeon projects with input from a series of regional workshops that identified a series of findings and recommendations which provide guidance for sturgeon programs and projects throughout the region.
 This process led to a framework plan that identified careful use of hatcheries as an appropriate tool for perpetuating declining wild populations and mitigating for lost natural production in many impounded areas of the Columbia Basin.
 The goals of the proposed hatchery are to enhance harvest opportunities in the impounded area of the mid-Columbia habitat capacity, ensure protection and conservation of the remaining natural sturgeon populations and to use hatchery-produced sturgeon as an experimental tool for applied research on the needs of these natural populations.